-Title of Study:

-Name of Institution, Agency, or Private Practice Setting

-Study discussed with and explained to

-(Name of Representative)

-- a.
-Description of Study - b.
-Description of activities the Representative will do: - c.
-Description of safeguards taken to protect identity of agency: - d.
-Description of concurrent or later review procedure within the agency: - e.
+Title of Study: Name of Institution, Agency, or Private Practice Setting Study discussed with and explained to (Name of Representative) a.
+Description of Study b.
+Description of activities the Representative will do : c.
+Description of safeguards taken to protect identity of agency: d.
+Description of concurrent or later review procedure 1.
+Description of concurrent or later review procedure within the agency: e.
 Description of how the agency will be informed of ongoing research process and results of the study.

-Signature of Representative (if written consent indicated)
+Signature of Representative (if written consent indicated) Date Investigator's Signature Date

-Investigator's Signature